OOIT-com/web3-apps/src/components/universal-name-store/RegisterNameHelp.md

 - Names cannot start or end with a period (.) or hyphen (-)
 - Allowed characters: uppercase letters (A-Z), digits (0-9), hyphens (-), or periods (.)
+- For convenience, names may be display and entered with lower case letters.
+But the registered name is in upper case.